Last Updated on February 7, 2022

 STEP 5) ENJOY

 - Once refrigerated the bone broth will gel up.
 It’ll last 3 to 5 days in the fridge.
+You can also freeze it for later use.

 HOW TO ENJOY BONE BROTH